RaveJS/rave/docs/angular.md

 ### Manual installation

-Of course, you can install AngularJS manually via bower or npm*.
+Of course, you can install AngularJS manually via bower or npm.
 To install the "angular" bower package, just type the following from your project's
 root: